Externally Funded Research Fellows

-A Research Fellow with the Quality Use of Medicines and Pharmacy Research Centre, Dr Susan Semple is involved in collaborative research projects with Indigenous communities examining the pharmacological activities of some traditional medicinal plants.
+A Senior Research Fellow with the Quality Use of Medicines and Pharmacy Research Centre, Dr Susan Semple is involved in collaborative research projects with Indigenous communities examining the pharmacological activities of some traditional medicinal plants.
 Her research interests include antimicrobial activity of Australian Aboriginal medicinal plants, isolation and structural determination of biologically active compounds from plants, complementary medicine use in the community, information needs of consumers of complementary and alternative medicines, and medication safety.
 In 2013 Sue won a Business/Higher Education Round table (B-HERT) Award Honourable Mention for outstanding Achievement in Collaboration in Community Engagement for her Kuuku I'yu Northern Kaanju Medicinal Plants Project.

 Dr Agnes Vitry